-Marilyn Monroe was “enamored” of President John F. Kennedy but had no intention of breaking up his marriage with Jackie, reveals a new memoir written by a friend of Frank Sinatra.
+Marilyn Monroe was “enamored” of President John F. Kennedy but had no intention of breaking up his marriage with Jackie, revealed a 2021 memoir written by a friend of Frank Sinatra.

 Monroe and Sinatra were close friends, but never lovers, according to the author.